shehreendheda/katacoda-scenarios/apmintro/instrumentapp2/step3.md

 7. Click `docker-compose up -d`. <p> ![restarted-agent-frontend](instrumentapp2/assets/restarted-agent-frontend.png)

-Before instrumenting the discounts and advertisements services, let's log into Datadog and see Now, let's go over instrumentation for the Python-based services of the app.
+Before instrumenting the discounts and advertisements services, let's log in to Datadog to view the traces and logs being collected for the store-frontend service.